Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

-To quantitatively assess the usefulness of the algorithms for downstream classification tasks, e.g. patient identification, arrhythmia detection, and gender classification, we applied a KNN algorithm to the different 2D embeddings in Figure~\ref{fig:MIT-BIH_nldr_all}.
+To quantitatively assess the usefulness of the embeddings for downstream classification tasks, e.g., patient identification, arrhythmia detection, and gender classification, we applied a k-NN classifier (with $k \in \{11, 51, 101, 201\}$) to the different 2D embeddings in Figure~\ref{fig:MIT-BIH_nldr_all}, and reported classification accuracy.
 The results, summarized in Figure~\ref{fig:identification_metric}, show that the nonlinear mappings significantly outperformed PCA in all cases.
-Both nonlinear methods gave comparable accuracy, but the wider separation between neighboring clusters in UMAP gave it slightly lower numerical scores than t-SNE.
-Interestingly, the highest performance was obtained for arrhythmia detection (with both t-SNE and UMAP being over 95\% accurate), but their identification requires after-the-fact labeling and is not possible from visual inspection alone.
-Most of the distinct clusters corresponded to different patients, and the results indicate that patient identification can be achieved with an accuracy of $\geq 90\%$.
+Both nonlinear methods achieved comparable accuracy, with t-SNE showing slightly higher numerical scores.
+However, UMAP produced wider separation between neighboring clusters, which can facilitate label-free clustering.
+The accuracy for arrhythmia detection exceeded 95\% for both t-SNE and UMAP; however, this requires after-the-fact labeling and cannot be determined from visual inspection alone.
+Most of the distinct clusters corresponded to different patients, and the results indicate that patient identification can be achieved with an accuracy of $\geq 80\%$.
+Notably, applying k-NN directly to the original high-dimensional signal space yields substantially lower accuracy in all cases, indicating that the embeddings effectively reduce dimensionality while preserving structure by grouping similar signals together and separating dissimilar ones.

+We also calculated trustworthiness to assess how well local neighborhoods are preserved in the lower-dimensional space and found that all algorithms yielded similarly low scores around 0.5 when applied to the mixed population.
+This is probably because multiple sources of variation, such as individual differences, arrhythmia types, and gender, cannot be fully captured in two dimensions without distortion.